Multiple Pregnancy: What You Need to Know

 It’s also common for a pregnant mother to experience heartburn, or acid reflux.
 If this causes too much discomfort, your doctor may prescribe a safe medication to resolve heartburn.

 “A mother with gestational diabetes will have their blood sugar closely monitored.
 The condition can usually be controlled with diet, exercise, or a safe medication.
-The symptoms of gestational diabetes usually disappear after delivery, but sometimes they do not, and a mother may be at a greater risk of developing Type 2 diabetes,” says Dr. Bibbo.
+Gestational diabetes usually resolves after delivery, but sometimes they do not, and a mother may be at a greater risk of developing Type 2 diabetes,” says Dr. Bibbo.

 Lisa and Eric Pizzi with their children Grayson and Scarlett.